stringparser/mimext/README.md

 _returns_
  - mime type of for the string|object given
- - extension for the mime type given
+ - properties of the mime type given as string

 ### mimext properties